1. List three ways to get help from the library.

 8. List three pieces of equipment that can be checked out at the circulation desk.

 9. Watch the video below about using the Mayfield Library QuickSearch.
 The QuickSearch allows you to search all the library's resources at once.
-After watching the video, use the QuickSearch to locate a newspaper article on Hurricane Harvey.
+After watching the video, use the QuickSearch to locate a newspaper article on Hurricane Florence.
 List the title, author, and publication of the article.